how to land a pitch

 Model your pitch after those of other writers who have had success.

 The best way to learn how to pitch is to model yours after those that have successfully convinced editors in the past.
 Fortunately, the internet is teeming with examples of effective pitches.
-Look at Dan Baum’s successful magazine proposals, which landed him (however fleetingly) a lofty perch at the New Yorker.
+Look at Dan Baum’s successful magazine proposals, which landed him a lofty perch at the New Yorker.
 Or check out this (fledgling) database of successful pitches.
 Lots of news organizations have pitch guides of their own.
 Here is an NPR guide.
 Here it the New York Times Styles desk freelancer guide.
 Here is the High Country News guide.
 Here is the pitch that landed one Mangoprism editor a piece in High Country News on a ski patrol’s unionization effort.
 Here is the pitch that landed another Mangoprism editor a piece in GQ on a favorite video game from his youth.

 Don’t get demoralized if your pitches aren’t getting accepted—or even dignified with a response.